xfiddyx/be-portfolio-project-help/README.md

 - Know the benefits and limitations of using a static server
 - Learn how to set up a static server with [Express](https://expressjs.com/)
 - Use native HTML form behaviour to send data to your server
-- Use a template engine to create some dynamically created server-side rendered HTML
+- Use a template engine to create some dynamically created, server-side rendered HTML
-- Send an email to yourself account when a user submits a form
+- Send an email to your own account when a user submits a form
 - Manage sensitive data so that it is hidden from others
-- Host an Express server
+- Host your Express server

 ## Introduction